ipatate/gm-mailchimp-form/README.md

 No dependencies.
 Vanilla JS for front scripts.

-The plugin render has not style.
+The plugin render has not css style.

 Add your proper style in your theme.